serverless/extensions/README.md

 # Overview
-Use / make / monetize developer extensions that provision cloud use-cases, like:
+Use / make / monetize developer experiences that provision cloud use-cases, like:

 - Static websites on AWS S3
 - Real-time data processing pipelines on AWS Kinesis